Jaime Bayly: Bibliography

 His novel No se lo Digas a Nadie (Don't Tell Anyone) inspired a screenplay for a film of the same title (1998), directed by Francisco Lombardi, and starring Santiago Magill and Christian Meier.
 He wrote other novels, all of them on politics, sexual freedom and friendship.
-Several of his books contain recurring semi-autobiographical elements (e.g. bisexual cocaine using Peruvian newscaster who moves to Miami).
+Several of his books contain recurring semi-autobiographical elements (e.g. a bisexual cocaine-using Peruvian newscaster who moves to Miami).
 The character for "El Cojo" is supposedly based on his father who was also crippled.
 His characters are often heartless, and reflect moral ambivalence, which makes it difficult to identify with them.
-In 2018, he publishes Pecho Frío, a work where humor, autobiographical references and reflection on the sexual identity of men are combined.
+In 2018, he published Pecho Frío, a work that combines humor, autobiographical references and reflection on men's sexual identity.